 The WOLFVONLANGA audiophile set up was a complete success and my friend was very pleased with the results.
 And we both agreed the computer setup was far from correct!
 I also was very pleased with the results because it gave me another story to share.

 Another item which is often overlooked is the audio cables.
-Are your cables suited to your system.
-Meaning the quality and the build build.
+Are your cables suited to your audio system?
+Meaning the quality and the build.
 Have you checked to see all the power cord polarities are the same?
 And do your cables add or take anything away from the original musical signal!

-If you have enjoyed reading this ‘WOLFVONLANGA audiophile set up’ article, please share with friends by using the share buttons below – thank you
+If you have enjoyed ‘WOLFVONLANGA audiophile set up’, share with friends – thank you.